 Louis ended their Louis Hellenic brand in 2008 and started again to modernize their fleet.
 In just a few years time, Princessa Marisa, The Emerald, Sapphire, The Calypso and Coral had been scrapped.
 Meanwhile, Thomson Spirit, one of the former Holland America Liners had been bought as well as Thomson Destiny, the former Song Of America of Royal Caribbean Cruise Line that had been under charter to Thomson Cruises for a few years.
 In 2009, the company restyled itself as Louis Cruises and was reduced to a five ship fleet in 2010.
 Two years later, the Louis Majesty, also formerly of Norwegian Cruise Line, swapped places with Thomson Destiny, the last one being placed in the Louis Cruises fleet as Louis Olympia.

 In 2014, a new livery has been applied to the Louis Cruises ships.
 In october of this same year, Louis announced the opening of a new brand, Celestyal Cruises, aiming for the Greek market.
 Within this new company, Louis Crystal and Louis Olympia were placed and re-named Celestyal Crystal and Celestyal Olympia.
 Thus, they left Louis Aura alone under their own name and because of the age of this ship, 46 years, it seemed that the Louis Cruises name was going to dissappear.
 Within Celestyal Cruises, in november 2014 it was announced that a former Royal Olympia Cruises ship, the Explorer, was joining the company for service from 2015 onwards.
 On a three-year charter basis, this ship was be re-named Celestyal Odyssey.
 Just one year later, the ship was sold to Bohai Ferry Company as their second ship, next to her former sister for service in Asian waters.
-As a replacement, Celestyal Cruises aquired the Gemini, renaming her Celestyal Nefeli for service from 2016 onwards.
-Meanwhile, the Louis Cruises name was indeed abandonned, as Louis Aura was chartered out to other parties.
+As a replacement, Celestyal Cruises aquired the Gemini, renaming her Celestyal Nefeli for service from 2016 onwards, although she was chartered out to FEMA and later Estur of Turkey under the name of Gemini again from 2018 onwards..
+Meanwhile, the Louis Cruises name was indeed abandonned, as Louis Aura was chartered out to other parties and finally scrapped in the end of 2018.

 Ships that have sailed for Louis Cruise Lines or one of its connected companies that are placed elsewhere on the site are listed below